HazyResearch/data-centric-ai/README.md

 [Background](background.md)

+_This area is a stub, you can help by improving it._

 There's a lot of excitement around understanding how to put machine learning to work on real use-cases.
 Data-Centric AI embodies a particular point of view around how this progress can happen: by focusing on making it easier for practitioners to understand, program and iterate on datasets, instead of spending time on models.